 For a summary of the stages of cognitive development in children look here: http://www.thekidscave.org/child-development/cognitive-development-in-children/ This article is the summary of Jean Piaget’s studies and covers infant to adult.

 For information on language development, we have the following article: http://www.thekidscave.org/child-development/language-development-in-children/

 At this point you are probably not sleeping much.
-It is still early, but some this is one of the child development stages to take note of.
 Your living alarm clock may show some of the below milestones:

 • This is the point in which baby may start to smile at people.